CppHacker-dev/Simple-CPU-emulator/README.md

         4 general-purpose 8-bit registers (REGISTER_NUMBER = 4).
         Program Counter (PC) to keep track of the current instruction.
     Instruction Set: The emulator supports a variety of operations, including:
     LDR (0x00): Load a value from memory into a register.
     ADD (0x01): Add a memory value to a register.
     SUB (0x02): Subtract a memory value from a register.
     MUL (0x03): Multiply a register by a memory value.
     DIV (0x04): Divide a register by a memory value (error on division by zero).
     RST (0x05): Reset the CPU (clear registers and memory).
     HLT (0x06): Halt the CPU.
     LDM (0x07): Load an immediate value into memory.
     STM (0x08): Store a register value into memory.
     NOP (0x09): No operation.
     INC (0x0A): Increment a register.
     DEC (0x0B): Decrement a register.
     MOV (0x0C): Move the value of one register to another.
+    OR  (0x10): Perform a bitwise OR between a register and a memory value.
+    XOR (0x11): Perform a bitwise XOR between a register and a memory value.
+    NOT (0x12): Perform a bitwise NOT on a register.

 File Structure